 For double precision, the exponent field is 11 bits, and has a bias of 1023.

 The mantissa, also known as the significand, represents the precision bits of the number.
 It is composed of an implicit leading bit (left of the radix point) and the fraction bits (to the right of the radix point).

-A nice little optimization is available to us in base two, since the only possible non-zero digit is 1.
-Thus, we can just assume a leading digit of 1, and don't need to represent it explicitly.
-As a result, the mantissa has effectively 24 bits of mantissa: 23 explicit fraction bits plus one implicit leading bit (of 1).
+A nice little optimization is available to us in base two, since there's only one possible non-zero digit: 1.
+Thus, we can just assume a leading digit of 1, and don't need to store it in the floating-point representation.
+As a result, a 32-bit floating-point value effectively has 24 bits of mantissa: 23 explicit fraction bits plus one implicit leading bit (of 1).

 So, to sum up:

 Let's consider single-precision floats for a second.
 Note that we're taking essentially a 32-bit number and reinterpreting the fields to cover a much broader range.
 Something has to give, and it's precision.
 For example, regular 32-bit integers, with all precision centered around zero, can precisely store integers with 32-bits of resolution.
 Single-precision floating-point, on the other hand, is unable to match this resolution with its 24 bits.
 It does, however, approximate this value by effectively truncating from the lower end and rounding up.
 For example: